Grasshopper and the Ants

-The Grasshopper and the Ants is a 1934 American animated short film produced by Walt Disney Productions and released by United Artists.
+Grasshopper and the Ants is a 1934 American animated short film produced by Walt Disney Productions and released by United Artists.
 Part of the Silly Symphonies series, the film is an adaptation of The Ant and the Grasshopper, one of Aesop's Fables.
 It was directed by Wilfred Jackson and stars Pinto Colvig as the voice of the grasshopper Hop.
+It was later reissued by RKO Radio Pictures as The Grasshopper and the Ants.

 The film introduced the song "The World Owes Me a Living" (later "I Owe the World a Living") by Leigh Harline and Larry Morey, which later became associated with the character Goofy who was also voiced by Colvig.
 According to Leonard Maltin on the Walt Disney Treasures: Silly Symphonies DVD, this was an early example of the idea of having a character turn blue with cold, when full-spectrum Technicolor was still new at the time.

 The cartoon is believed to be a commentary on the Great Depression and the New Deal, which at that time had just been introduced by the Roosevelt administration.